LucaGiudice/Microglia-AD-PIEZO1/README.md

-# Supplementary repository to replicate the analysis in the paper: Microglial amyloid plaque clearance is driven by PIEZO1 channels
+# Analysis for Microglial amyloid plaque clearance driven by PIEZO1 channels

 ********************************
 ***CONTENT OF THIS REPOSITORY***